dependents/Dependents/readme.md

 * Jump to a dependency
 * Open all dependent files

-Currently supporting: AMD modules
+Currently supporting: AMD, CommonJS, and ES6 codebases.

-Not currently supported but planned: CommonJS modules

 ### Usage